epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 ## Methods

-No particular method in mind, apart from a lot of exploration and visualization about the data.

 > When it comes to racial biases, what is the profile of a "good cop"?
   When it comes to racial biases, what is the profile of a "bad cop"?